corsairmarks/uncapped_consecration/mod/README.md

 ## Compatibility

 While this mod does replace some built-in gameplay objects, it should generally play nicely with other mods as long as they do not also adjust Consecrated Worlds.
+Has built-in support for [Planetary Diversity](https://steamcommunity.com/sharedfiles/filedetails/?id=819148835).

 Not included in my compilation mod [Subtle Polish: A Collection of Fixes and Enhancements](https://steamcommunity.com/sharedfiles/filedetails/?id=2522974089).
 This mod is compatible with the compilation.